 Title I schools are served in rank order based on poverty identified with the free/reduced lunch application and direct certification information.
 Schools with 75% free and reduced lunch population are required to be served.
-Gadsden City elected to use the poverty data allowed by the state from 2010-20.
-All schools are anywhere from 21.93% - 94.96%% free and reduced.
+All schools are anywhere from 37.88% - 97.51%% free, reduced and Medicaid eligible students.